Workshops

 Register!

 The graphic for the offering, "Undoing Internalized Ableism."
-The graphic has a blue background with the PeoplesHub logo in the top left corner.
-Across the top left of the graphic in yellow text is the title of the offering.
-Below that, in black is the text "Applications Closed".
-Below that is white subtext that says, "Our goal is for disabled people to support one another so we can effectively contribute to movements without killing ourselves to do so and be able to decide for ourselves how we can push each other to meet the demands of what is happening to us.
-We want cohort members to leave with the tools, skills, and analysis to support other disabled people in undoing internalized ableism."
-Below that, in black bolded text, are the dates and times for the sessions, which you can find below.
-At the bottom of the graphic set in white says "More Info + Apply," and the link: bit.ly/UndoAbleism"
+The graphic has a light gold background and the text "Apply by May 15" in the top right corner and in a purple banner.
+In the top center of the graphic is "Undoing Internalized Ableism Cohort" and below it is the text "Our goal is for disabled people to support one another so we can effectively contribute to movements without killing ourselves to do so, and decide for ourselves how we can push each other to meet the demands of what is happening to us."
+Below that is text "We want cohort members to leave with the tools, skills, and analysis to support other disabled people in undoing internalized ableism."
+Below that are the dates "June 15, 9am PT / 12pm ET" and "June 20, 27 & July 11, 18, 12pm PT / 3pm ET".
+To the right are two green seedlings sprouting from a small pile of dirt.
+At the bottom center of the graphic is a purple banner that says "More info + apply: PeoplesHub.org"

 Dates and Times